This guide demonstrates only one way out of many that you can use LangChain and Pinecone together. For additional examples, see:

 1. Set up your environment

-Before you begin, install some necessary libraries and set environment variables for your Pinecone and OpenAI API keys:
+Before you begin, install some necessary libraries and set environment variables for your Pinecone and OpenAI API keys:2.
+Build the knowledge base

 -